pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 ### Fix

+* install tutorial at the right time and place, beta vs release
 * leader/follower more obvious
 * tutorial: Let me think of a way to convert it to a FAQ... without more work.
 * Tutorial: Nashville, NinJam and Display key offset:  sure. these will likely be concepts + a video